 - Biosynthetic Inorganic Chemistry Synthesis and study of structural and functional mimics of metalloenzymes and their applications as biocatalysts in renewable energy generation and small-molecule activation and transformation.

-- Metallo-DNAzymes In vitro selection of catalytic DNA molecules and development of highly sensitive and selective sensors and imaging agents for metal ions and small-molecule targets with applications in environmental monitoring, food safety, and medical imaging and diagnostics.
+- DNAzyme and Aptamer-Based Sensing and Imaging Agents In vitro selection of DNAzymes/aptamers and development of highly sensitive and selective sensors and imaging agents for metal ions and small-molecule targets with applications in environmental monitoring, food safety, and medical diagnostics and imaging.

-- Functional DNA Nanotechnology: Using DNA for encoded synthesis and directed assembly of nanomaterials and their applications as theranostic agents for early detection and treatment of toxic chemicals and diseases such as cancers.
+- Functional DNA Nanotechnology: Using DNA for encoded synthesis and directed assembly of nanomaterials and their applications as theranostic agents for early detection of diseases such as cancers and targeted drug delivery.

 On May 14, seven recently graduated PhDs from the Lu groupattended the 2016 Commencement.